fdeblasio/pokeemerald-expansion/notes.md

 ### Big changes from Vanilla - low priority
 - Remove IVs?
 Maybe make boolean for either 0 or 31 added to stat
     - Would need to figure out Hidden Power
+        - Six stats times three values would equal 18 types (would need to figure out third value (16?) but also Normal Hidden Power sounds)
 - Beach sand has sunny weather?
 Or maybe just some routes with it like 109
 - Make seperate Pokédex for post-game similar to SwSh DLC Pokédexes?
 - Fire Blast/Hydro Pump/Stone Edge accurate in respective weathers?